 What is credit scoring?

-Why are niche loan products needed?
+Why are niche loan products necessary?

 How can a bank offer a loan “in advance”?